runceel/ReactiveProperty/docs/docs/features/ReactiveProperty.md

 }
 ```

-When binding in the XAML code, you must add the `.Value` in the binding path.
+When binding in the XAML code, you must add the `.Value` in binding path.
 This is an only limitation of this library.

 ```xml